ac-tuwien/pymhlib/README.md

 ### Major Components

 - **solution.py**:
-    An abstract base class that represents a candidate solution to an optimization problem.
+    An abstract base class `Solution`that represents a candidate solution to an optimization problem and derived classes `VectorSolution`, `BoolVectorSolution`, and `SetSolution` for solutions which are represented bei general fixed-length vectors, boolean vectors or sets of arbitrary elements.
-- **subset_solution.py**:
+- **subsetvec_solution.py**:
-    A more specific solution class for problems in which solutions are subsets of a larger set.
+    A more specific solution class `SubsetVectorSolution` for problems in which solutions are subsets of a larger set.
 The set is realized by an efficient numpy array which is split into two parts, the one with the included elements and the one with the remaining elements.
 - **permutation_solution.py**:
-    A more specific solution class for problems in which solutions are permutations of a set of elements.
+    A more specific solution class `PermutationSolution` for problems in which solutions are permutations of a set of elements.
 - **scheduler.py**:
     A an abstract framework for single metaheuristics that rely on iteratively applying certain